bixb922/umidiparser/midi_over_serial/midi_over_serial_editable.md

 With a drive current of 12ma (the maximum), it should be possible to make the circuit work.

-If you are interested on MIDI output for the RP2040, post an issue here on this repository.
+If you are interested in this topic, post a issue in this repository.

 # Links